sensu-plugins/sensu-plugins-windows/README.md

 ##### Example 1:

-Execute Powershell functions using the helper (No copy needed), see example below:
+Execute Powershell functions using the helper (No copy needed), as shown in the example below:

 ```json
   {